srhalor/common-libraries/README.md

 ---

 ## 7) FAQ
+- Q: Do I need to update each module’s POM on version bumps?
+  - A: No. Update `revision` in `libraries-parent/pom.xml`; all children inherit through their `<parent>`.
 - Q: Can a module use another (e.g., `security-utilities` use `common-utilities`)?
   - A: Yes.
 Declare the dependency without a version; the parent/BOM manages it and the reactor computes build order.
-- Q: Do I need to update each module’s POM on version bumps?
-  - A: No. Bump once at the repo root; every child inherits the new version.
 - Q: Do I have to release all modules when only one changes?
   - A: Recommended yes for consistency, especially if you publish the BOM.
 Selective deploy is possible but manage BOM expectations carefully.

 ---

 ## 8) Useful references
-- Parent POM: `libraries-parent/pom.xml` (Spring Boot BOM import, pluginManagement, distributionManagement)
+- Parent POM: `libraries-parent/pom.xml` (central properties and dependencyManagement)
 - Design doc: `design/requirement.md` (concise repo requirements and CI notes)